aman190202/torch-blitz/README.md

 # torch-blitz
-A Quick Torch Recap and Revision via paper implementations in Pyt
+A Quick Torch Recap and Revision via paper implementations in PyTorch